High school marching bands, sports still up in the air

 Baldwin County schools Superintendent Eddie Tyler told FOX10 News that high school football teams that are conducting summer practices are doing so under strict social distancing guidelines set by the state.
 This includes steps like requiring masks, limiting group sizes and frequent use of hand sanitizer.

 As for the marching bands, he added the school system left that decision to individual schools.
-She indicated that all of them decided to cancel summer practices for now.
+He indicated that all of them decided to cancel summer practices for now.

 “They decided that since most (if not all) of the band competitions have been canceled, that practice for now, would be suspended.
 It’s important to note, this could have been an individual school decision but all of the band leaders decided to handle it the same way,” he said in a statement to FOX10 News.